-Our midterm exam is scheduled for October 16, and you will turn in a final take-home exam at the end of the semester.
+Our midterm exam is scheduled for Week 6 of instruction, and the exam at the end of the semester is on Week 12 of instruction.
 Each of these counts for 25% of your grade.

 Late assignments will not be accepted.
 Assignments should be turned in at regularly scheduled dates, and given that the midterm and final exams also have a date fixed known well in advance, I will not allow incompletes in this class.